 Antoine Williams in a mixed media artist from North Carolina, America.
-Antoine seeks to challenge concepts of power and perception through the lens of critical race theory.
-Heavily influenced by science fiction and equally by his upbringing in rural Red Springs, North Carolina, Antoine has created his own mythology surrounding the idiosyncrasies of 'Black' life.
+Antoine seeks to challenge concepts of power and perception.
+Heavily influenced by science fiction and equally by his upbringing in rural Red Springs, North Carolina, Antoine has created his own mythology surrounding the idiosyncrasies of 'black' life.

 Image 'There Will Be No Miracles Here Series # 30' © Antoine Williams

 Follow Antoine @antoinesart